irods-contrib/irods_tools_lustre/README.md

 - register_map - an array of lustre_path to irods_path mappings
 - thread_{n}_connection_paramters - irods_host and irods_port that thread n connects to.
 If this is not defined the local iRODS environment (iinit) is used.

-11. Add the irods user on the MDS server with the same user ID and group ID as exists on the iRODS server.
+9. Add the irods user on the MDS server with the same user ID and group ID as exists on the iRODS server.
 Here is an example entry in /etc/passwd.

 ```
 irods:x:498:498::/:/sbin/nologin
 ```

-# Running the LCAPD daemon and running the connector.
+# Running the connector.

 1. Update the changelog mask in Lustre so that we get all of the required events.
 Perform the following for each MDT on the MDS server(s).